-Throughout your time browsing your TikTok For You Page, you may have stumbled across the term ‘SMH’ — but what does the acronym stand for, and when do you use it?
+While browsing your TikTok For You Page, you may have stumbled across the popular term ‘SMH’ — but what does the acronym stand for, and when do you use it?

-TikTok only seems to be getting more popular by the day, and in the years since it launched, there have been a number of different viral trends and challenges to take over the app.
+Since the launch of TikTok in 2016, there have been a number of different viral trends and challenges to take over the social media app.

 This is coupled with a series of different slang terms that have emerged on the app, whether they are existing words that have transferred over from other social media platforms like Twitter, or whether they have been created by the TikTok community specifically.